What are schematics?

-The ArcGIS Schematics extension can be used with ArcGIS for Desktop and ArcGIS for Server.
-Schematics users can manage physical and logical networks, including social and economic networks, and may view and represent any kind of network: electric power, traffic light, delivery route, computer, and so forth.
+The Extensión ArcGIS Schematics can be used with ArcGIS Desktop and ArcGIS Server.
+Schematics users can manage physical and logical networks, including social and economic networks, and can view and represent any kind of network: electric power, traffic light, delivery route, computer, and so forth.
 It enables users to automatically generate, visualize, and manipulate diagrams from network data or data that has attributes for connectivity.

 Powered by its standard schematic diagram builder mode, Schematics can generate schematic diagrams from the current state of the GIS network data and analyze networks in geographic, schematic, and geoschematic layouts.
 Schematics meets the utility industry's need to schematically view and manipulate network data.
 Powered by a set of configuration parameters, Schematics offers a high degree of flexibility and is not limited by the evolution of the data model or changing database locations.